ebacala/pokeemerald/README.md

     * PP ups
 * TMs names are now displayed in shops (instead of "TMxx")
 * Level 100 POKéMONS that fought are no longer taken into account for EXP. calculations
+* Pressing the R button will check if items were picked up using the PICKUP ability

 ## Original project README